 The international construction market is highly competitive.
 Following the financial crisis of 2008 and the steep decline in the prices of oil and gas that followed, with the exception of some government infrastructure projects, in particular in emerging markets, there has been a dramatic decrease in construction work worldwide, in particular for major contractors who specialise in large and complex projects.

-Employers with scarcer resources are awarding projects on tight budgets and employer friendly contractual terms, often to contractors who undervalue their bids in order to win the project, resulting in cash flow issues, delays and substandard works.
+Employers with scarcer resources are awarding projects on tight budgets and employer friendly contractual terms, often to contractors who undervalue their bids in order to win the project, resulting in cash flow issues, delays and substandard work.
 In recent years, this increasingly common recipe has led to a very contentious international construction market and numerous construction arbitrations.

 Contractors are required to complete projects on time, at the required quality and at the agreed cost.
-Their ability to do that can be affected by a number of factors outside of their control and properly drafted construction contracts, tailored to a project’s specific jurisdictional and logistical risks, provide relief to contractors when such events occur.
+Their ability to do that can be affected by a number of factors outside their control and properly drafted construction contracts, tailored to a project’s specific jurisdictional and logistical risks, provide relief to contractors when such events occur.

 Extensions of time

-A multitude of events can delay a project, some of which are outside of a contractor’s control.
+A multitude of events can delay a project, some of which are outside a contractor’s control.
 Accordingly, contractors cannot always be held responsible for delays and liable for the resulting losses.
 Depending on the governing law and the provisions of the underlying contract, a contractor may be entitled to claim an extension of time when such events arise.

 Events that can give rise to an extension of time include:

 - acts caused by the employer or one of its representatives (including other contractors employed by the employer);